 How to Apply for a Mexican Driving Permit

 It is easy to apply on the Banjercito website for a vehicle permit.
-Registration is a straightforward process and the temporary permit can even be mailed to your home address.
-Travelers may request a permit as early as 60 days from their proposed trip to Mexico; however, the agency requires at least seven days’ notice to complete the application process.
+Registration is a straightforward process and the temporary permit will come to your home address.
+Travelers may request a permit as early as 60 days from their proposed trip to Mexico; however, the agency requires at least ten days’ notice to complete the application process.
 If you do not choose the mail option, you may pick up your vehicle permit at a Banjercito office at the time you cross into Mexico.

 The Pre-Registration Process

 Cars, RVs, boats—these vehicles may be pre-registered with Banjercito.
-Both the application and payment for the permit can be completed online.
-Pre-registering is recommended as it means spending less time waiting at a Banjercito office.
-Travelers who already have a temporary permit in hand can be streamlined through the check in process that will involve the presentation of required documents.
-Banjercito staff will also explain the importance of returning the vehicle registration and stickers to the Banjercito office in person in order to be reimbursed for the required deposit.
+You can complete the application and payment ahead of time online.
+Pre-registering means spending less time waiting at a Banjercito office at the border.
+Travelers who already have a temporary permit in hand will breeze through the process.
+You can cut your time in half.
+Banjercito staff will also explain the importance of returning the vehicle permit and stickers.
+Before you return to the US, stop in at the Banjercito office in person and get your deposit back.

 Permit Fees and Deposit Costs

 Depending on the type of vehicle, the Mexican driving permit cost can vary.
-Cars are charged a $44 non-refundable fee.
-When making payment, you will also be required to pay a deposit which can be as much as $400.
-The high deposit rate helps enforce the necessity of complying with Banjercito’s stipulation that the permit and its associated stickers must be returned in person to a Banjercito office.
+Cars cost a $44 non-refundable fee.
+When making payment, you will also have to pay a deposit which can be as much as $400.
+The high deposit rate helps enforce the return of the sticker when you leave Mexico.
 Deposit fees are subject to the year of your vehicle.
 To find out more about the fees and deposits, visit the Banjercito website.

 Required Information and Documents

 When obtaining a driving permit from Banjercito, travelers must present documents that demonstrate citizenship such as their passport, certificate of naturalization, or resident alien card.
-Car registration or a pink slip must also be presented.
+In addition to your car registration and Mexican Car Insurance, you must also present the original title (Pink Slip).
 Banjercito will ask for the car’s VIN number, your form of payment, the number of people who will be driving in the vehicle and your address should they need to mail your vehicle permit.
-Aside from this information, expect to inform Banjercito of your proposed travel dates.
-Especially important, Mexican car insurance is required by anyone driving in Mexico, but certainly needed at the time you obtain the driving permit.
-Travelers that lease or rent a car must present their lease or rental contract.
+Aside from this information, expect to inform Banjercito of your travel dates.
+Travelers that lease or rent a car must present their lease or rental contract, with a permission letter from the lienholder.

 More Information about Banjercito